shinchan725/greedy_and_dynamic_programming/README.md

 - **Greedy Choice Property**: A global optimum can be achieved by choosing local optimums.
 - **Optimal Substructure**: The optimal solution to the problem contains optimal solutions to its subproblems.
+- **Pure Greedy**: they always make the greedy choice and that alone gives the optimal solution.

 ## When to Use?